-Prairie Centre Credit Union (2006) Ltd. (the "Credit Union") was formed pursuant to the Credit Union Act 1998 of Saskatchewan ("the Act") and operates fifteen Credit Union branches.
+Prairie Centre Credit Union (2006) Ltd. (the "Credit Union") was formed pursuant to the Credit Union Act 1998 of Saskatchewan ("the Act") and operates sixteen Credit Union branches.

-The Credit Union serves members and non-members in Beechy, Delisle, Dinsmore, Eatonia, Elbow, Elrose, Eston, Harris, Herbert, Kyle, Loreburn, Morse, Outlook, Rosetown, Spiritwood and the surrounding communities.
+The Credit Union serves members and non-members in Beechy, Delisle, Dinsmore, Eatonia, Elbow, Elrose, Eston, Harris, Herbert, Kyle, LeRoy, Loreburn, Morse, Outlook, Rosetown, Spiritwood and the surrounding communities.
 The address of the Credit Union's registered office is P.O.
 Box 940, Rosetown, Saskatchewan.

-The consolidated financial statements of the Credit Union as at and for the year ended December 31, 2021 comprise the Credit Union and its wholly owned subsidiaries Dinsmore Financial Ltd. and PCCU Insurance Ltd., and PCCU Accounting Ltd. and PCCU Real Estate Ltd., both of which are wholly owned subsidiaries of PCCU Insurance Ltd. Together, these entities are referred to as the Credit Union.
+The consolidated financial statements of the Credit Union as at and for the year ended December 31, 2022 comprise the Credit Union and its wholly owned subsidiaries Dinsmore Financial Ltd., 102125001 Saskatchewan Ltd. and PCCU Insurance Ltd., and PCCU Accounting Ltd., PCCU Real Estate Ltd., and Kyle Agencies Inc., all three of which are wholly owned subsidiaries of PCCU Insurance Ltd. Together, these entities are referred to as the Credit Union.